arch-unit-ts/arch-unit-ts/README.md

-# Arch-Unit-TS
+# arch-unit-ts

-Arch-unit-ts is a free library for checking your typescript architecture.
+arch-unit-ts is a free library for checking your typescript architecture.
 Inspired by [ArchUnit](https://github.com/TNG/ArchUnit) .

 This library can check dependencies between packages and classes.
 The main goal of Arch-Unit-ts is to automatically test architecture and coding rules of your project.